 In fact, whole life insurance was even taught as a college course at the Wharton School in Pennsylvania.
 The curriculum?
-How to use the cash value of insurance policies to fund business expenses, entrepreneurial ventures, investment opportunities, get out of debt, purchase real estate, and more.
+How to use the cash value of insurance policies to fund business expenses, entrepreneurial ventures, investment opportunities, get out of debt, purchase real estate, invest in precious metals, and more.

 The core of the infinite banking concept is a participating whole life insurance policy.
 Once such a policy is in place, it is possible to lend yourself money using the cash value of the whole life insurance policy as collateral.
 That avoids paying interest to lending institutions since a policyholder has his/her own mini bank.
 It allows very fast access to extra funds, which are just an insurance company call away.